Last updated on September 18th, 2023

 Gelato’s a hit for kids anywhere in Italy, and the Dolomites are no exception.
 Most towns have a gelateria, but make sure you look for gelato artigianale (homemade).

-We love Gelateria Eccetera in Bolzano and the gelato at Sarè in San Cassiano.
+We love Gelateria Eccetera in Bolzano and the gelato at Sarè near San Cassiano.

 Ride or Walk the River Path Near Corvara